-As a project manager, you’ll get a complete picture of your team’s progress and potential risks.
-These will automatically be updated on the management boards.
+As a project manager, you get a complete picture of your team’s progress and potential risks.
+And these are automatically updated across your management boards.

-The built-in automation features will optimize your workflow and boost team productivity.
+The built-in automation features help optimize your workflow and boost team productivity.

 Another top feature of Kanbanize is the platform’s extensive knowledge base.
-In addition to explaining how the software works, Kanbanize has resources about the Kanban methodology, portfolio Kanban, Kanban metrics, agile principles, lean management resources, and implementing agile management.
+In addition to explaining how the software works, Kanbanize offers resources about:

 Plans start at $99 per license, with up to 15 user seats.

 Unfortunately, you don’t get all of the features out of the box.
-Add-ons for things like business rules, analytics, SSO, and 2FA, cost extra.
+And add-ons for things like business rules, analytics, SSO, and 2FA, cost extra.

 #7 – Project Manager Review — Best For Flexibility

-More than two million projects have been planned and implemented by companies across the globe with Project Manager.
-This software is trusted by well-known brands like Ralph Lauren, AVIS, the US Postal Service, Bank of America, Volvo, and NASA.
+Project Manager has helped more than two million projects for companies across the globe.
+And ell-known brands like Ralph Lauren, AVIS, the US Postal Service, Bank of America, Volvo, and NASA rely on its solutions.

 Project Manager gives your team the ability to customize the way they view and manage tasks.
-The tool supports various project views, including Gantt charts, Kanban boards, and task lists.
+Furthermore, the tool supports various project views, including Gantt charts, Kanban boards, and task lists.

 Compared to other agile management solutions on the market, Project Manager is extremely versatile.
 It has use cases for a wide range of industries and teams, including: